knutwalker/typed-actors/tut/index.md

              ^
 ```

-Next up, learn how to interact with the less safer parts of Akka:
+Next up, learn how to interact with the less safer parts of Akka.

 #### [&raquo; Unsafe Usage](unsafe.html)